 How to Make this Better than KFC Coleslaw:

+My recipe for KFC coleslaw is with Miracle Whip.
 This recipe starts with the food processor.
-Cut up the cabbage and place in the food processor.
+Cut up the cabbage and place it in the food processor.
 You’ll also cut up the green pepper (if you decide to use it), onion, and the carrot at this time.
 Use only 1/4-1/2 of the onion and green pepper but use all of the carrots.

 In a mixing bowl, combine the Miracle Whip, vinegar, oil, and sugar until smooth.
 Give it a taste and see if it’s sweet with just a hint of vinegar – then you know it’s right.
 If not, you can just add a hint of what you are missing.